cjtechchannel08/Privacy-Policy/README.md

-Rocket VPN Pro > Privacy Policy Privacy Policy
+ROCKET VPN V2 > Privacy Policy Privacy Policy

-CJTech build the Rocket VPN Pro  - SSH/HTTP/SSL/SSL + Payload/Slowdns VPN app as an Ad Supported app.
-This SERVICE is provided by Rocket VPN Pro at no cost and is intended for use as is.
+CJ Cjay build the ROCKET VPN V2  - SSH/HTTP/SSL/SSL + Payload/Slowdns VPN app as an Ad Supported app.
+This SERVICE is provided by ROCKET VPN V2 at no cost and is intended for use as is.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Rocket VPN Pro V3 - SSH/HTTP/SSL/SSL + Payload/Slowdns VPN unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at ROCKET VPN V2 - SSH/HTTP/SSL/SSL + Payload/Slowdns VPN unless otherwise defined in this Privacy Policy.

 Information Collection and Use